openshift/enhancements/enhancements/network-observability.md

 A few resource-related parameters can be changed, but all values will have some default so that enabling network observability will be as simple as possible.
-For more details, see the enhancement on Network Observability - Installation and Packaging,
+For more details, see the enhancement on Network Observability - Installation and Packaging (TBD).

 ### Test Plan